Murvity/RBLX_Infamy/README.md

 Possibly more to be added in the future.

 ## Some things regarding the autofarm
-1. It only works if you are wanted.
+1. It only rewards those who are wanted.
-2. It gives rewards to you AND other players in your server.
+2. It rewards you AND other players in your server.
-3. Your money may end up frozen until you leave the game.
-This is done because the game knows you're cheating.
+3. Your money may end up frozen until you leave the server.

 --------------------------------------------------------